uncovertruth/Userdive-iOS-SDK/USAGE.md

 }
 ```

-When you want to capture view is displayed, call the capture method.
+When the screenshot you want to capture is displayed, call the capture method.

-Call `updateScreen` to prepare for capture the view.
+Call `updateScreen` to prepare for capture the screen.
 When you call `updateScreen` again, upload the captured image (You need to call `updateScreen` twice).

 ```objective-c